Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Conclusions

 \section{Conclusions}

 In this paper, we have presented a neuromorphic wireless split computing architecture that employs RF neurons for real-time time-series signal processing.
 Unlike conventional LIF neurons, RF neurons exhibit oscillatory dynamics that enable direct extraction of time-localized spectral features from streaming inputs, thereby eliminating the need for explicit spectral pre-processing.
 This results in lower spiking activity and, consequently, reduced computation and transmission energy.
 To enable wireless transmission of spike events, we developed an OFDM-based analog interface that efficiently maps neuronal spikes onto subcarriers, exploiting spike sparsity to minimize transmission overhead.
 Experimental evaluations on both audio and baseband radio-frequency signal classification tasks demonstrate that the proposed RF-SNN architecture achieves competitive accuracy compared to conventional LIF-SNNs and ANNs, while yielding substantial reductions in spike rates and overall energy consumption.
 These findings underscore the potential of RF-based neuromorphic models in enabling efficient, low-power intelligence at the wireless edge.

-Future work may explore the extension of RF dynamics to more complex sensory modalities and investigate adaptive mechanisms for frequency tuning in dynamic environments.
+Future work may extend the proposed wireless split SNN architecture with RF neurons to more complex sensory modalities, and investigate adaptive mechanisms for frequency tuning in dynamic environments.
+Another interesting direction for future research is to implement BRF neuron dynamics using analog circuits, which would enable direct circuit-level energy comparisons with recent neuromorphic RF designs \cite{11006495}.